-6.08.100 Restriction on the Sale of Animals
+Section 2.
+Restrictions on the Sale of Animals

-- (1) A pet shop may offer for sale only those dogs and cats that the pet shop has obtained from or displays in cooperation with: - (a) An animal care facility; or - (b) An animal rescue organization. - (2) A pet shop shall not offer for sale a dog or cat that is younger than eight weeks old. - Section 2.
-All ordinances and provisions thereof inconsistent with the provisions of this Ordinance shall be and are hereby repealed to the extent of such inconsistency. - Section 3.
-If any section, subsection, paragraph, sentence, clause or phrase of this Ordinance shall be declared invalid for any reason whatsoever, such decision shall not affect the remaining portions of this Ordinance which shall continue in full force and effect, and to this end the provisions of this Ordinance are hereby declared to be severable. - Section 4.
-This ordinance shall take effect upon final passage and publication as required by law.
+- (1) A pet shop may offer for sale only those dogs and cats that the pet shop has obtained from or displays in cooperation with: - (a) An animal care facility; or - (b) An animal rescue organization. - (2) A pet shop shall not offer for sale a dog or cat that is younger than eight weeks old.

+Section 3.
+Severability.

+If any section, subsection, paragraph, sentence, clause or phrase of this Ordinance shall be declared invalid for any reason whatsoever, such decision shall not affect the remaining portions of this Ordinance which shall continue in full force and effect, and to this end the provisions of this Ordinance are hereby declared to be severable.

+Section 4.
+Effective Date.